SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

   kwargs...)
 end
 ```

-The element types for `u0` and `tspan` are set to match the parameters.
-This is required to make autodifferentiation work.
-Then the new
-problem with these new values is returned.
+Then the new problem with these new values is returned.

 One can use this to change the meaning of the parameters using this function.
 For
 example, if one instead wanted to optimize the initial conditions for a function